GarreauArthur/GarreauArthur.github.io/_posts/2019-08-09-understand-postgres-roles.md

     GRANT SELECT, INSERT, UPDATE ON users TO alice;

 And voilà !

+You can now connect to `foo` as `alice` with:

+    psql -U alice -h localhost foo

 I hope it makes more sense now.
 Bye.
 Take care of your dogs.